SwonVIP/mcp-server-talk/demo/2 - PI/README.md

 ## Example Prompt

 "I want to build a carsharing app.
-As a first step please list all existing PRs in my repo on Github SwonVIP/mcp-server-talk and the create a PR for a "rent a car" component using the FluxJS framework @fluxjs.html
+As a first step please list all existing PRs in my repo on Github SwonVIP/mcp-server-talk and then create a PR for a "rent a car" component using the FluxJS framework
 Please follow Project Setup of the docs, I already installed it on my machine.
 After the setup please push the changes."